TimurPlavnik/calculator/README.md

 ## Java calculator

 A simple calculator made with java.
-Supports 4 basic operations: addition, subtraction, multiplication and division.
-Commands and numbers are entered via the console.
+Supports multiple arithmetical operations along with virtual keyboard and memory management.